-This guidance is for people including children who are clinically extremely vulnerable.
-It’s also for their family, friends and carers.
+This guidance is for adults, and children and young people aged 0 to 18 who are clinically extremely vulnerable.

-People who are clinically extremely vulnerable are at high risk of getting seriously ill from coronavirus (COVID-19).
-They should have received a letter advising them to shield or have been told by their GP or hospital clinician.
+If you are clinically extremely vulnerable you should have received a letter advising you to shield, or have been told by your GP or hospital clinician directly to shield.

-Expert doctors in England have identified specific medical conditions that, based on what we know about the virus so far, place some people at greatest risk of severe illness from coronavirus.
-Disease severity, history or treatment levels will also affect who is in this group.
+Expert doctors in England have identified specific medical conditions that, based on what we know about the virus so far, place some people at greatest risk of severe illness from COVID-19.
+Disease severity, medical history or treatment levels will also affect who is in this group.

 Clinically extremely vulnerable people may include: